whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 * The third week of the module I held a student led session on setting up a production environment on Digital Ocean (again).
 (5 students)
 * During the 2 week intermission break I learned how to use Docker and made my own automation scripts for setting up fresh Debian based VPS's/Desktops/VM's.
 The script repo also includes scripts to setup a production environment for rails apps on both OSX and Debian based machines.
 I use my automation scripts in my Dockerfile to set up containers from scratch.
 * During Field Day I held a 3 hour session on learning Python as well as OOP in Python.
 (10 students)
+* Helped Mod 4 students when I had time to kill or paired during complex problem solving scenarios
+* Helped Mod 3 Students kill bugs that were crucial to keeping them going (Javascript, Rails, Digital Ocean)
+* Helped Mod 2 students with their Ruby skills to ensure their success
+* Helped Mod 1 students with setting up their computers, understanding enumerables, and pulling information out of hashes

 * As of Wednesday of this week these are my GitHub Stats: